Nepiki/Guides/Rugrats:-Search-for-Reptar.md

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/136844.png) **[Tee-rrific](https://retroachievements.org/achievement/124410)** _~Get a hole-in-one._

+<details><summary>Spoilers</summary>

-<details><summary>Spoilers</summary>There are five holes that a hole-in-one can be gotten on: Hole 1, Hole 2, Hole 3, Hole 6, and Hole 9.
-Hole 1 is the easiest as it's a straight shot that requires only about 80% power.</details>
+There are five holes that a hole-in-one can be gotten on: Hole 1, Hole 2, Hole 3, Hole 6, and Hole 9.
+* Hole 1: `Aim straight and shoot with about 75% power for a hole-in-one.`
+* Hole 2: `Aim to the left of the hole using the letter 'c' closest to the flag as a guide (you'll want to aim at the left side of the 'c') and use 100% power to get a hole-in-one.`
+* Hole 3: `Aim straight, press triangle as soon as the door begins to close from open position, and shoot at 100% power to get a hole-in-one.`
+* Hole 6: `When aiming, go two brick blocks over to the left of the flag.
+To the right of that block is a purple Saturn on the wall.
+Aim at the left edge of the Saturn and shoot at 100% power for a hole-in-one.`
+* Hole 9: `When aiming, check for the first chocolate ice cream bar to the left of the hole.
+Aim just to the right of its popsicle stick and shoot at 100% for a hole-in-one.
+This can be done in other ways, but this tends to be the easiest method.`</details>

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/136845.png) **[Tomb Invader](https://retroachievements.org/achievement/124410)** _~Find and destroy the pyramid monster._